atomicpickle/Roguelike/README.md

  Screenshots: https://imgur.com/gallery/Z8P1mB6

  BETA Versions updates and fixes:

+    BETA 1.0.7
+    - added file verification checking when loading a saved game
+    - exposed game cheats in build_cmds.txt which are used for testing (see github)
+    - New enemy: Item Bags.
+Usually enemies will use Item Bags to set traps
+    - Added new area: Swamp (accessible at level 5)
+    - Forest now has a level cap for enemies and will only spawn up to a certain levels
+    - Swamp spawns higher level monsters, spirits and item bags
+    - Forest spawns lower level monsters and item bags
+    - buffed attack power for various higher level enemies

     BETA 1.0.6.hotfix.a
     - fixes display error when finding jewels on a hard to get roll option